UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 Before you start writing scripts, you’ll need get a copy of this repository to work on.
 This is a two step process:

-* First follow the canvas link (which you've alredy done) to create **your copy** of the repository on github classroom.
+* First follow the Canvas link (which you've already done) to create **your copy** of the repository on GitHub Classroom.
 * Then _clone_ **your copy** to the machine you're working on

 If you're working in pairs or larger groups only _one_ of you needs to create